instituutnederlandsetaal/BlackLab/README.md

 To learn about BlackLab development, see the [dev docs](doc/#readme).

+If you wish to cite BlackLab, see [Citing BlackLab](https://inl.github.io/BlackLab/guide/about.html#citing-blacklab).
+Thank you!

 ## Branches

 The default branch, **dev**, corresponds to the "bleeding edge" in-development version.
 You can certainly run it (we do), but if you need maximum stability, it might be better to stay on a stable release instead.